mongodb/docs/source/reference/mongos.rst

 .. option:: --objcheck

-   Forces the :option:`mongos` to validate all requests from clients upon receipt.
+   Forces the :program:`mongos` to validate all requests from clients upon receipt.

 .. option:: --logpath <path>